Angelo-scut/Labelme-improved/README.md

 ### Magnetic Annotation Tool
 Two modes: polygonal and piecewise curve.

+06.24 update:Added the function of temporarily canceling the magnetic index by pressing the Q key, and pressing Q again can restore it
 #### Polygonal Mode
 -The last click point can be enclosed in a polygon with the first click point.
 The right mouse button can undo a section of the annotation.